talenaa/talenaa/README.md

 **About me**
 -

-Hello, my name is Talena, im currently studying programming and developing.
+- Hello, my name is Talena, im currently studying programming and developing.

-Im brazilian and im 18 years old.
+- Im brazilian and im 18 years old.
 I speak 3 languages, brazilian portuguese (native language), spanish and english, and im currently learning italian.
 I started to learn new languages when i was 11 years old.

-Since i was a kid i've always liked technology and cyberpunk things.
+- Since i was a kid i've always liked technology and cyberpunk things.
 I love videogames and my favorites are horizon zero dawn, resident evil, and life is strange.

-Im an immigrant and i live in Spain - Andalucía.
+- Im an immigrant and i live in Spain - Andalucía.

-I also play drums and i love music.
+- I also play drums and i love music.

-if you want to contact me, here is my gmail: talenabarbosa7@gmail.com
+- If you want to contact me, here is my gmail: talenabarbosa7@gmail.com